 This is available to all UK graduates from qualifying universities at a degree level or above.
 If you have successfully completed your course before you Student visa expired, your will have the option to extend your stay for a further two years, or three years if you have studied at PhD level.

-With the Graduate visa you will have the right to work in the UK and explore employment options available to you.
+With the Graduate visa you will have the right to work in the UK and explore all options open to you.
+The benefit of the Graduate route is its unlimited flexibility.
+You can work as much or as little as you like and you can set yourself up as a freelancer or start a business.

 Three work permitting routes to settlement to consider after studies

-These two work permitting routes require sponsorship from an employer.
-You can switch to either of these two routes from a Student visa or you can take up the Graduate route first and then switch into the skilled worker or scale-up worker route.
+These are two sponsored routes require a job offer from an employer who acts as a sponsor and therefore has to have a sponsorship licence in the required category.
+You can switch to either of these two routes from a Student visa after completing your studies or you can take up the Graduate route first and then switch into the skilled worker or the scale-up worker route.

 You may qualify for indefinite leave to remain under the long residence rule, i.e. having reached 10 years of lawful residence, before you qualify for indefinite leave to remain under the 5-year route as a worker.
 In this case, you can apply earlier, but if you have dependants in the UK, this may set the clock back for them.

 Global talent is another option open to you if you are a potential leader in academia, arts and culture or digital technology.
-This route does not require sponsorship from an employer.
-You will, however, need an endorsement from an approved endorsing body unless you have won one of those prestigious prizes which allow you to apply without an endorsement.
+This route does not require sponsorship from an employer but you may need an endorsement from an approved endorsing body unless you are the winner of one of those prestigious prizes which allow you to apply for the Global Talent visa without an endorsement.

 Whichever option you choose, remember that one visa refusal may set the clock back for you and you will have to count time afresh.
 This is why professional help with the visa application is so important.